Tariq Anam Khan: Television

 Khan has been acting in television plays for more than 30 years.
 He has acted in over 300 television plays telecast by all national and satellite television channels in Bangladesh.
 He gained popularity for his portrayal of a smuggler in the television series Tothapi (1994) directed by Zia Ansary, which was telecast on Bangladesh Television.

 Actors Equity Bangladesh

 On September 18, 2024, Actors Equity Bangladesh held an emergency meeting in Mohakhali, Dhaka, in response to concerns raised by artistes advocating for reforms.
 An interim reform committee, led by actor Tariq Anam Khan, was formed to oversee decisions for the next four months, while the current leadership retained administrative duties but refrained from making significant decisions.
 Despite calls for the resignation of key officials, none of the 21 committee members stepped down, and elections were expected within five months.
 Reform demands included formal recognition of acting as a profession, a new registration system, professional benefits, and improved work conditions for actors, such as shift systems, overtime pay, and a minimum wage.

 Personal life

 Khan has been married to actress Nima Rahman since 1985.
+Her maternal grandfather was the poet Golam Mostofa.
 Together they have a son, Ariq Anam Khan.